barnabym/nftartistguide/README.md

 # How many do I mint?

+Scarcity matters maybe a 1 of 1 to start with.

 # How do I price my work?

+Look at similar work.
+No easy answer it's tricky.

 # How is the artwork stored by platform